-We are currently developing lifileucel as part of a regimen which uses IL-2.
+We are currently developing lifelucel as part of a regimen which uses IL-2.
 We and our collaborators are also studying TIL therapy along with other products, such as pembrolizumab, ipilimumab and nivolumab.
 The development of product candidates for use in combination with another product may present challenges.
 For example, the FDA may require us to use more complex clinical trial designs, in order to evaluate the contribution of each product and product candidate to any observed effects.
 It is possible that the results of these trials could show that any positive results are attributable to the already approved product.
 Moreover, following product approval, the FDA may require that products used in conjunction with each other be cross labeled for combined use.
 Additionally, the FDA review process can be more complicated for combination products, and may result in delays, particularly if complex therapeutics are involved.
 To the extent that we do not have rights to already approved products, this may require us to work with another company to satisfy such a requirement.
-Moreover, developments related to the already approval.
+Moreover, developments related to the already approved products may impact our clinical trials for the combination as well as our commercial prospects should we receive marketing approval.
 Such developments may include changes to the approved product's safety or efficacy profile, changes to the availability of the approved product, and changes to the standard of care.